Cosma Spessotto: El Salvador

 Spessotto did not speak any Spanish when he arrived in El Salvador and so had to learn the language in order to speak and connect with the locals.
 After three years, he was assigned to serve as the pastor of the Church of St. John the Baptist in the town of San Juan Nonualco.
 His entrance into his first parish on 8 October 1953 was recalled as the priest being on a Vespa and being covered in dust due to the unpaved roads.
 He spent his first week visiting home after home in order to meet the locals.
 Spessotto aimed to connect to the local communities while in El Salvador and worked to rebuild a church that an earthquake had leveled in the 1930s.
 He learned on one occasion that there were hundreds of couples living together but were not married and in response he organized mass weddings where he married several couples at once.
 On another occasion guerillas took control of a church and took several priests hostage which ended when Spessotto negotiated their release.
 He also raised funds for the construction of a school and health clinics.

 Spessotto also helped in the construction of a modern and functional church and construction for that church commenced on 2 June 1960.
 He introduced the cultivation of wine grapes into the region.

-By the last 1970s, Spessotto had begun to denounce the abuses on the part of the junta then ruling that nation.
+By the late 1970s, Spessotto had begun to denounce the abuses on the part of the junta then ruling that nation.
 He grew all more vocal in his denunciations after armed gunmen had assassinated the Jesuit priest Rutilio Grande.
 Yet this was not without complications for he had received his own death threats due to his strong denunciations and opposition to the El Salvadorian military forces.
 He nonetheless continued to care to the needs of the ill of his parish while aiding the poor of the area.

 In May 1980 he was admitted to hospital due to liver complications but was instead diagnosed with leukemia.

 On 14 June 1980 Spessotto had celebrated Mass that afternoon for a slain student in his parish church of St. John the Baptist in San Juan Nonualco, where he had served as pastor for many years.
 He was shot at point-blank range around 7:00pm.
 He was murdered at the altar while preparing to preside at the celebration of an evening Mass.
 As he lay dying, he forgave his murderers.
 His final words – according to the priest Filiberto del Bosco – were "pardon ... pardon" as del Bosco gave him the anointing of the sick.